How to Insulate a Beehive

 But did you know that bees work hard to a colony expel more energy gathering and evaporating nectar in Spring and Summer, than surviving winter.
 Colonies can often overheat in hot weather and so it can be just as important to insulate a hive in summer as it is in winter.

-Is it best to insulate or wrap a beehive?
+Is it best to insulate a beehive or wrap a beehive?

 For this reason, a lot of people will wrap their hives (usually with a breather membrane) rather than insulating them.
 This reduces wind chill and draughting through the hive.
 Black materials also increases the chance of warming the hive with solar gain, but this does not thermally insulate the hive.